-'Single biggest shock' - Airlines, airports battle coronavirus cash crunch
+'Single biggest shock': Airlines, airports battle coronavirus cash crunch

 Qantas last week told analysts it was looking to raise a few hundred million dollars by refinancing some of its aircraft.

+Simon Birmingham, Australia's Minister for Tourism said on Tuesday that neither Qantas nor smaller rival Virgin Australia Holdings Ltd have asked for a bailout but the government had not ruled out providing assistance.

+"They believe they are viable and have strong cash positions... but we want to make sure we maintain that confidence in the airlines," Birmingham told reporters.

-Hong Kong's Cathay Pacific Airways Ltd said on Monday it had agreed a $703.8 million (576 million pounds) deal with lessor BOC Aviation Ltd to sell and lease back six Boeing Co 777-300ER airplanes to raise much-needed cash.
+Hong Kong's Cathay Pacific Airways Ltd said on Monday it had agreed a $703.8 million deal with lessor BOC Aviation Ltd to sell and lease back six Boeing Co 777-300ER airplanes to raise much-needed cash.

 The carrier, one of the earliest and hardest hit by the outbreak due to its proximity to mainland China, said its full-service airlines, Cathay Pacific and Cathay Dragon, had made an unaudited loss of HK$2 billion ($257.5 million) in the month of February alone.